JosephineEsposito/Python-AES/README.md

 # Python AES
- A python aes encrypt/decrypt program

-# Listo fo implemented and tested Modes
-1. AES, GCM (no authentication)
+ A simple Python script to encrypt and decrypt using AES with GCM (no authentication)